When to Cut Hair for Growth: Best Practices for Trimmings

 People often say that trimming your hair to make it longer is only a myth.
 But there is some truth to it.
 And while the jury is still out, there is reason to believe timing matters more than you think.

-Before we can talk about the best time to cut your hair, let's first discuss getting routine trim to encourage hair growth.
+Before we can talk about the best time to cut your hair, let's first address the elephant in the room - does it matter when you cut hair for growth?

 First and foremost, does cutting your hair really encourage hair growth?
+Does it matter when to cut hair for growth?
 Yes, but not necessarily in the way you may think.
 It's not like trimming your hair necessarily signals to the hair follicles to start pushing new growth.
+And, there isn't necessarily a best day to cut hair for growth, either.

 Rather, these routine trims eliminate split ends that might be slowing your usual growth.
 You see, when we have split ends, our hair strands aren't the only afflicted party.
 Split ends can also damage our hair roots themselves!